How Good is Structural Ventilation of the Building Envelope?

 Structural Ventilation of the Building Envelope (aka Structural Ventilation) is a building ventilation system that:

-• Minimizes thermal and moisture transmission through the building envelope which results in reduced energy requirements
+• Significantly minimizes thermal and moisture transmission through the building envelope which results in reduced energy requirements

-• Minimizes mold growth within the structure and building envelope which results in improved indoor air quality
+• Significantly minimizes mold growth within the structure and building envelope which results in improved indoor air quality

-• Minimizes rot, deterioration, and corrosion of the structure and building envelope which results in improved sustainability
+• Significantly minimizes rot, deterioration, and corrosion of the structure and building envelope which results in improved sustainability

 Structural Ventilation operates by:

-• Utilizing a DOAS unit to supply outdoor air, at a predetermined temperature and humidity, into the structure and maintain a slight positive indoor pressure
+• Utilizing a Dedicated Outdoor Air System (DOAS) to supply outdoor air, at a predetermined temperature and humidity, into the structure and maintain a slight positive indoor pressure

 • Utilizing the ancillary HVAC system to circulate the DOAS supplied air and to provide heating and cooling during extreme conditions

-• Allowing the pressurized air to flow into the cavities of the perimeter walls and windows via the air cavities of the attic and floor framing.
+• Allowing the pressurized air to flow into the cavities of the building envelope at the perimeter walls and windows via the air cavities of the attic and floor framing

 Structural Ventilation increases the thermal resistance of the building envelope through hygrothermal improvements.
-The pilot structure to employ Structural Ventilation is being designed with construction expected to start at the end of 2024.
-The thermal resistances of this structure are improved by the following factors:
+The pilot structure to employ Structural Ventilation is being designed with construction expected to start at the start of 2026.
+The hygrothermal resistances of this structure are improved by the following factors:

 • Perimeter Walls – 6x